buildsgordon/WeatherWebsite/README.md

 **Features**
 - Weather up to 14 days
 - Has basic statistics (Temp,Humidity, RainChance, UV, Description)
+- Has dark mode/ Light mode
+- Has temperature in Celsius and Fahrenheit

 I am open to suggestions, please email any questions.